 509.1.2 Sign Requirements.
 Unless more stringent requirements apply, lettering for signs required by this section shall have a minimum height of 2 inches (50.8 mm) when located inside a building and 4 inches (101.6 mm) when located outside, or as approved by the fire code official.
 The letters shall be of a color that contrasts with the background.

 (Reason: Provides direction as to appropriate sign criteria to develop local and regional consistency in this regard.)

-Section 603.3.2 and 603.3.2.1; change to read as follows:
+Section 605.4 through 605.4.2.2; change to read as follows: